-&lt;sup>40 In the 1920 census, Manuel Lamb was listed as a master mechanic in a leather mill; in 1940 he was a repairman in a fabric company.
+41 In the 1920 census, Manuel Lamb was listed as a master mechanic in a leather mill; in 1940 he was a repairman in a fabric company.

-&lt;sup>41 "They Settled for an Old House," Providence Sunday Journal, February 3, 1952.
+42 "They Settled for an Old House," Providence Sunday Journal, February 3, 1952.

-&lt;sup>42 Ibid.
+43 Ibid.
 This article noted that "the first floor was in shape for occupancy" by October 1951 but there was still "plenty of work to be done on the upper floors."

-Rainey, the president and membership chair, respectively, of the Barrington Preservation Society at the time, and Mrs. Rainey's mother Arafina Frank purchased the house in 1976 43 and embarked on a rehabilitation project that included electrical, plumbing, and heating system upgrades, new roofing and exterior wall shingles, plaster and woodwork repairs, weatherstripping windows and doors, and installing insulation in the exterior walls and in the attic.
+Additional upgrades and alterations undertaken by subsequent owners have respected the historic architectural character of the General Thomas Allin House.
+Lawrence (Larry) and Barbara Rainey, the president and membership chair, respectively, of the Barrington Preservation Society at the time, and Mrs. Rainey's mother Arafina Frank purchased the house in 1976 44 and embarked on a rehabilitation project that included electrical, plumbing, and heating system upgrades, new roofing and exterior wall shingles, plaster and woodwork repairs, weatherstripping windows and doors, and installing insulation in the exterior walls and in the attic.
 (The insulation had no known impact on interior wall finishes).
 In addition, the Raineys "knocked out a wall between two small upstairs rooms to form one larger [bedroom];" this apparently referred to the northwest corner bedroom in the main block, where the flooring indicates the former presence of a partition wall dividing the space from east to west.
-44 A 1980 newspaper article about the house did not mention any changes to the kitchen, but an accompanying photo shows a small paneled wood door on the right-hand side (concealing the rectangular bake oven and firewood storage) which did not exist in 1951; that door was replaced in 2010.
+45 A 1980 newspaper article about the house did not mention any changes to the kitchen, but an accompanying photo shows a small paneled wood door on the right-hand side (concealing the rectangular bake oven and firewood storage) which did not exist in 1951; that door was replaced in 2010.
 The Raineys also likely removed the ca. 1802 partition wall in the kitchen.
 Another 1980 photo shows part of the inside face of the front door with the vertical boards, wrought iron hardware, and 18th century rim lock that are still present today (Figure 5 and Photo 15).
 Whether the Raineys introduced these elements or they were in place prior to their 1976 purchase of the house is unknown.